 While the economy may have improved since the Great Recession, there appears to be an increase in uncertainty.
 A sea change of sorts has been overtaking the American Dream if you will.
-Once upon a time it was merely a high school education that one needed to secure their spot within the middle class of America.
-From there the road to a secure middle income life required a college degree but largely without the massive amounts of debt that today's generation is currently being saddled with.
+Once upon a time, it was merely a high school education that one needed to secure their spot within the middle class of America.
+From there the road to a secure middle-income life required a college degree but largely without the massive amounts of debt that today’s generation is currently being saddled with.

 But today there are still those that are stuck between these diverging roads to the middle class of America.
 One of the reasons why so many people are caught in this economic transition is the rapid change within some industries.

 It was only a few decades ago where you could walk into any number of U.S. manufacturing locations and see people manually doing the work that robots are currently doing today.
 What took the work of say 6 people to operate a manufacturing line now takes only a few.
-However, the skill sets of the people remaining doing the work has changed drastically.
+However, the skill sets of the people remaining doing the work have changed drastically.

 Rather than doing the physical work that robots or other machines are performing today, the manufacturing worker of today needs to know how to repair the robot and how to make it run more efficiently.

 This brings me back to the current political scene.
-Opposite the message of “hope” that President Obama ran on in 2008, The current batch of Presidential candidates seem to be running on the message of “fear.”
-The politicians try to stress upon the structural challenges that have occurred within America and the long-term economic uncertainty that it has brought to so many Americans caught within these transitory cycles.
+Opposite the message of “hope” that President Obama ran on in 2008, The current batch of Presidential candidates seems to be running on the message of “fear.”
+The politicians try to stress the structural challenges that have occurred within America and the long-term economic uncertainty that it has brought to so many Americans caught within these transitory cycles.